elisemercury/difPy-app/README.md

 :white_check_mark: The difPy Web App **automates** this task for you!

 Upload **up to 200 images** and let difPy compare them for you.
-After the comparison is done, difPy let's you **download a ZIP file of the deduplicated images**.
+After the comparison is done, difPy lets you **download a ZIP file of the deduplicated images**.

 <p align="center">
   <img src="misc/difPyweb_demo.gif" width="700" title="Demo: difPy Web App">